 And yes, it's true.
 The reaction IS a lot different.

 Notice how no one is talking about that article?
 Notice how no one is linking it?
 Notice how far fewer conversations have been sparked?
 When social justice issues are confronted in a non-confrontational way, the only thing they accomplish is being easy to ignore.
 No one ever nicified their tone enough to make their marginalization heard.

 So let's unpack these knee jerk reactions just a little.

 |"Of course this bothers me.
 Just as long as I don't have to give up anything."|

-Yeah, so am I. Did you actually think we would achieve equality without having to give up some of our institutional advantages?
+Yeah, so am I. (Technically the cishet and the white part involve some passing, but I don't deny my privilege when it comes to my writing.)
+Did you actually think we would achieve equality without having to give up some of our institutional advantages?
 I stand to lose from this if someone takes a break from my blog for a year.
 I still think it's a great idea.
 Look this isn't about excluding our privileged asses.
 Our voices are far, far more places than we have any right to be.
 This is about consciously incorporating those voices which are generally lacking.
 I'm not diversity.
 I'm the opposite of diversity.